tdwg/process/review_manager.md

 C\.
 The metadata information under the Summary is accurate and complete.
 The metadata will be used 'as is' to populate components of the TDWG web site when the submission is approved.

+Because the document(s) submitted for consideration will be commented upon by reviewers, then returned to the authors for revision, it may be advisable to make them available to the reviewers in some form where changes and comments can easily be tracked.
+In order to document the submission, such mutable documents should be exported as PDFs and archived in GitHub where they can be easily viewed in their original form.

 # 3 Independent Reviews